sagemath/trac_to_gh/Issue 8740.md

 CC:  tdumol @kiwifb

-The latest version of SQLAlchemy is now [0.6.0](http://www.sqlalchemy.org/trac/wiki/06Migration).
+The latest version of SQLAlchemy is now 0.7.6.
 This brings a bunch of changes, notably a native unicode mode, which would be a lot faster for unicode rich applications, such as the Sage Notebook.

+The new package is at http://sage.math.washington.edu/home/mhansen/sqlalchemy-0.7.6.spkg

 Issue created by migration from https://trac.sagemath.org/ticket/8740